rajasushanth/Topic/README.md

 > 2. Used CGlib proxies for logging, since JDK Proxies can be applied only on interface implementations.

 > #### Security -  Spring Security
-> 1. Spring Security provides out of the box functionalities for securing endpoints based on filters.
+> 1. Spring Security provides out of the box functionalities for securing endpoints based on servlet filters.
 > 2. It also provides Bcrypt password hashing which is been persisted into the database.
 > 3. Decryption of the received AES - 256 bits encrypted password.